 When was the last time you checked how fast your site was performing?
 Was it fast enough or need some remarkable speed improvements?
-Well, no matter how smooth, lightweight and speedy your WordPress site is at your own location, chances are a user is experiencing a significantly slower load-time than that of yours in a different country or geographic location.
+Well, no matter how smooth, lightweight and speedy your loading times are at your own location, chances are a user is experiencing a significantly slower load-time than that of yours in a different country or geographic location.
 Wondering, why?

 What is a CDN and how can it boost your WordPress website speed?

-Below image can help you understand how the concept works and how it can boost the speed of your website.
+Below image can help you understand how the concept works and how it can boost the speed of your domain.

 The way such a service works is very simple.
-Unlike your hosting provider, which serves your website from a single location, the service copies all the static resources of your WP site to its network of high-speed servers.
+Unlike your hosting provider, which serves your resources from a single location, the service copies all the static resources of your WP to its network of high-speed servers.

 Every time a user attempts to access your website, the service then automatically redirects the request from the original host server to the server nearest to the user’s physical location and serves user the cached files.
 This process cuts down the overall traveling time of your website’s data, which eventually leads to faster page load times, improved search engine rankings and a much better user experience.

 There are three main types of content delivery networks: